PrincessMaggy/MealPalV2/README.md

 ### Referral Feature

 - Automatically generates a referral link for logged-in users.
+- Referral links are unique to the each user because it's been generated with the User ID.
 - Users earn points for every successful referral.
 - Points can be redeemed for rewards.
 - Users can copy their referral link to the clipboard.
-- Points are stored in local storage to persist across sessions.
+- Points are now stored in firebase database to add 10 points to a user that refers a new user by signing up successfully.

 #### How It Works

 - Upon logging in, users are automatically provided with a referral link.
 - Users can copy their referral link to the clipboard by clicking the "Copy" button.
 - When a referral signs up using the referral link, the referring user earns points.
-- Points are displayed in the UI and stored in local storage.
+- Points are displayed in the UI and stored in firebase database.
 - Users can redeem their points for rewards by clicking the "Redeem Points" button.

 ## Team Members